nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 runner defaults to the class name of the subclass.

 The :py:attr:`~eventsourcing.projection.Projection.topics` attribute can be defined on subclasses.
-It is expected to be a Python `tuple` of `str` objects.
+It is expected to be a Python :class:`tuple` of :class:`str` objects.
 Unless empty or undefined, projection runners will use these topics when subscribing to an application, so that events can be filtered in the application database by their topic.
 The subscription will then yield only events that have topics mentioned by this attribute.
 In many cases this will improve performance when running a projection, by avoiding the cost of transporting and reconstructing events that will be ignored by the projection.
-In some cases, filtering events by topic in this way will be necessary to avoid errors attempting to reconstruct events that have been recorded in the database which either your code, or the library code, is not capable of reconstructing into domain event objects.
+In some cases, filtering events by topic in this way will be necessary to avoid errors caused by attempting to reconstruct domain event objects that have been recorded in the database which either your code or the library code is not capable of reconstructing.

 Counting events
 ---------------

 For example, the ``EventCountersProjection`` class, shown below, processes events of an event-sourced application by calling methods of a concrete instance of ``EventCountersInterface``.

 .. literalinclude:: ../../../tests/projection_tests/test_projection.py
     :pyobject: EventCountersProjection